sentientmonkey/nix-talk/abstract.md

 # Synopsis

 Keeping a stable development environment with all the dependencies (languages, libraries, tools) can be difficult.
 Nix (and NixOS) were specifically designed to solve the problem of reproducible builds in a declarative way, but in a very different way.
-This talk introduces you to "just enough nix" to build a dev environment that's portable but also allows you to re-distribute what you've build as a package and even docker container - all built with nix!
-We'll see how taking a head-first approach makes it easier to learn and gets you a single set of tooling for development, testing, & distribution.
+This talk introduces you to "just enough nix" to build a dev environment that's portable and also allows you to re-distribute what you've build as a package and even docker container - all built with nix!
+We'll see how jumping into a hands-on approach makes it easier to learn and gets you a single set of tooling for development, testing, & distribution.

 # Bio